 What makes pregnancy different from other "new beginning" metaphors is the element of gestation.
 This isn't a starting line.
 It's a pre-beginning — something that exists, is alive, is growing, but isn't ready yet.
 You can't rush it.
 It has its own timeline.
 The recommended response isn't "launch" — it's "protect and nourish."

-This dream reaches everyone: women who aren't pregnant, men, people trying to conceive, people who are already pregnant, and people who can't or don't want to be pregnant.
+This dream reaches everyone: women who aren't pregnant (the largest search group), men (more common than most think), people trying to conceive, people who are already pregnant, and people who can't or don't want to be pregnant.
 The symbol works regardless of your body, gender, or life situation — because what's gestating isn't a baby.
 It's a transformation.

 The three emotional poles tell you what kind of transformation: Anticipation stages creative energy — something valuable is forming and you can feel it.
 Fear stages imposition — something is arriving that you didn't choose and can't control.
 Surprise stages a process already underway — something has been developing below your awareness and the dream makes it visible.